philanc/luazen/README.md

 # luazen

 Luazen is a small library with various encoding, compression and cryptographic functions.
-All the functions work on strings, there is no stream or chunked more complex interfaces (except for blake2b hash function)
+All the functions work on strings, there is no stream or chunked more complex interfaces.

 ### Recent changes

 August-2018

+* Version 0.11 (hopefully the last API modification before v1.0).

+    - Blake2b API: removed the chunked interface ('init', 'update' and 'final' functions are combined in one 'blake2b' function).

-* Morus API: switched parameters 'ad' and 'ninc' (homogenized API with Norx and XChacha
+    - Morus API: switched parameters 'ad' and 'ninc' (homogenized API with Norx and XChacha).

 April-2018: